-If you want to be the brand that Gen Z chooses among hundreds of other brands, you need to appreciate their concerns about social equity, charity works, environment, and other similar values.
+If you want to be the brand that Gen Z chooses among hundreds of other brands, you must try sustainable marketing strategies.
+In this approach, you need to appreciate their concerns about social equity, charity works, the environment, and other similar values.

 Gen Z members tend to be activists in politics, environment, and human rights issues.
 That’s why they prefer to purchase from companies that somehow help solve these issues.
 No wonder their role model is someone like Greta Thunberg.